Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

 Disclaimer: CMS currently requires only amyloid PET to confirm eligibility for anti-amyloid therapy.
 However, pTau and total tau levels are highly valuable for prognostication, disease staging, and identifying likely responders to disease-modifying therapy.

-- If NfL or NSE elevated:
+- If NfL or NSE is elevated:

 - Indicates neuronal injury or degeneration (N+), not specific to Alzheimer's disease